shaynekilleen/protoc-gen-persist/docs/index.md

 - repeated float64 is transformed into []spanner.NullFloat64[] and finally into float64
 - float64, string, and int64 types are left unconverted (because they fit)

-repeated enums are not supported, and will require a custom type mapping all other types are not supported and will require a custom type mapping
+Repeated enums are not supported and will require a custom type mapping.
+All other types are not supported and will require a custom type mapping.

 #### for sql